SaiHrudhay0927/MusicPlaylist/README.md

 Follow these steps to set up and run the program:
 Install the required libraries and packages using the below command: sudo apt-get install libsdl2-dev libsdl2-mixer-dev
-Compile the source code using the below command: gcc dsassign.c -o dsassign -lSDL2 -lSDL2_mixer
+Compile the source code using the  command: gcc dsassign.c -o dsassign -lSDL2 -lSDL2_mixer
 Run the application using the below command:
 ./dsassign